-- 114. On negatives described in the Executive Summary: 'But there have also been some less positive outcomes.
-Many of the new job opportunities have been filled by migrants, putting pressure on local health and education services.
-The rising price of land as a result of the development has increased tensions and led to rising conflicts, particularly as some absentee landowners have begun to return.
-There are concerns about longer-term impacts on household food security when the oil palm trees become too large to allow intercropping.
-And the environmental impacts have led to a great deal of public scrutiny, particularly given the size of the investment.
-Finally, at household level, there has been a reported increase in domestic conflict, although more positive impacts are evident in terms of women's empowerment and building capacity of farmers' organisations.'25 - 115.
-An additional observation that is closely related to complaint concerns includes the following: 'Another unintended consequence is the significant rise in the price of land on the island (from UGX150,000 per acre in 2002 to 800,000 in 2008).
+- 117. An additional observation echoing complaint concerns is provided: 'Another unintended consequence is the significant rise in the price of land on the island (from UGX150,000 per acre in 2002 to 800,000 in 2008).
 While this is beneficial for poor farmers wanting to sell land or use it as collateral for loans, it risks poorer farmers losing land they used to access through traditional tenure systems.
 A lawsuit has recently been filed by farmers who claim they were evicted from their land illegally.
 Absentee landowners have also begun returning to the area, causing problems for farmers who had not regularised their occupancy rights.
-Around two-thirds of participants in the focus groups reported greater incidence of land conflicts since the introduction of oil palm.'26 - 116.
+Around two-thirds of participants in the focus groups reported greater incidence of land conflicts since the introduction of oil palm.' - 118.
 Although all of these reports support apparent benefits for a large percentage of the population, the latest report reflects significant social and environmental concerns that were not clearly, robustly considered in UNDP's due diligence.

-UNDP's Due Diligence Finding That Membership in UN Global Compact Reduced Risk
+UNDP's Due Diligence Finding that Membership in UN Global Compact Reduced Risk